rubenRoehner/masterthesis_rebalancing_framework/README.md

 - Adding inline code comments
 - Improving code documentation formatting

-No AI was used for:
-- Algorithm design or implementation
-- Research methodology or approach
-- System architecture decisions
-- Technical problem-solving
-- Core functionality development
-- Scientific insights or innovations

 The research contributions, technical innovations, and all substantive code development remain entirely the work of the human author.